Georgegriff/griffadev/src/posts/masonry-css/masonry.md

 ### What about a fallback

 Okay, so now we made something work in a single browser only, and it's not even shipped there, not ideal.
-Let's try to acheive something similar, this time with CSS columns.
+Let's try to achieve something similar, this time with CSS columns.

 I'd never used CSS columns before looking into them for implementing this masonry layout, they are actually quite clever, and they can made to be responsive, without media queries, which we will take a look at now.

-For this example, i'm going to start to make use of [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) which will become extremly useful once we enable our progressive enhancement, we can use these variables to share sizes and other config.
+For this example, i'm going to start to make use of [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) which will become extremely useful once we enable our progressive enhancement, we can use these variables to share sizes and other config.

 For the css we're going to make use of some column properties: